 In line with the curriculum reform, the CDI has initiated a series of collaborative research and development "Seed" projects in schools since 2001/2002.
 Depending on the needs of individual "Seed" projects, teachers are seconded to assist with the implementation.

-In the first quarter of every year, the EDB will invite schools through an EDB circular memorandum to submit proposals for "Seed" Projects together with their nominations of seconded teachers (if any) for the Projects.
-The EDB will inform schools of the results in June.
+Every year in March, the EDB will invite schools through EDB circular memorandum to submit proposals for "Seed" projects together with their nominations of seconded teachers (if any) for the projects.
+The EDB will inform schools the results in June.

-Seconded teachers may be deployed to assist in or undertake the following duties in trying out "Seed" Projects in relevant subjects/key learning areas:
+Seconded teachers may be deployed to assist in or undertake the following duties in trying out collaborative research and development "Seed" projects in relevant subjects/key learning areas: